Leaning Out of Windows: Art and Physics Collaborations through Aesthetic Transformations

 Co-investigators: Dr. Caroline Langill and Dr. Lizzie Muller

-This edited volume published by Routledge is an anthology of essays drawing from the Lively Objects residency in Banff in 2015.
-The volume called Curating Lively Objects: Post-disciplinary museum perspectives will be a unique contribution to literature on curating, museums and material culture studies.
+The edited volume published by Routledge is an anthology of essays drawing from the Lively Objects residency in Banff.
+The volume called Curating Beyond Disciplines: Collaborations with Lively Objects will be a unique contribution to literature on curating, museums and material culture studies.

 Maggie Groat, of another natural history, 2011